Roger Clarke's Web-Site

 Extracted from Josang (2017, p.143), Fig. 2

 The IdM industry long had a fixation on public key encryption, and particularly X.509 digital certificates.
-It grew out of single-signon facilities for multiple services within a single organisation, with the approach then being generalised to serve the needs of multiple organisations.
-The failure of monolithic schemes gave way to federation across diverse schemes by means of common message standards and transmission protocols.
+This grew out of single-signon facilities for multiple services within a single organisation, with the approach then being generalised to serve the needs of multiple organisations.
+The inadequacies of monolithic schemes gave way to federation across diverse schemes by means of common message standards and transmission protocols.
 The multiple approaches on the supply side (Josang & Pope 2005) are complemented and challenged by approaches on the demand-side that reject the dominance of the interests of corporations and government agencies and seek to also protect the interests of users.
 These approaches include user-selected intermediaries, own-device as identity manager, and nymity services (Clarke 2004).

 The explosion in user-devices (desktops from c.1980, laptops from c.1990, mobile-phones from 2007 and tablets from 2010) has resulted in the present context in which two separate but interacting processes are now involved.
-Individuals authenticate locally to their personal device using any of several techniques optimised for that purpose; and the device authenticates itself to the targeted service(s) through a federated, cryptography-based scheme (FIDO 2022).
+Individuals authenticate locally to their personal device using any of several techniques designed for that purpose; and the device authenticates itself to the targeted service(s) through a federated, cryptography-based scheme (FIDO 2022).
 The Identity Management model is revisited in the later sections of this paper.

 IBAC is effective in many circumstances, and remains much-used.
 It scales poorly, however, and large organisations have sought greater efficiency in managing access.
 From the period 1992-96 onwards, Role Based Access Control (RBAC), became mainstream in large systems (Pernul 1995, Sandhu et al. 1996, Lupu & Sloman 1997, ANSI 2012).
-In such schemes, a user has access to an object based on a role they are assigned to.
+In such schemes, an actor has access to an IS resource based on a role they are assigned to.
 This offers efficiency where there are significant numbers of individuals performing essentially the same functions, whether all at once, or over an extended period of time.
 Application of RBAC in the highly complex setting of health data is described by Blobel (2004).
 See also ISO 22600 Parts 1 and 2 (2014).
 Blobel provides examples of roles, including (p.254):

 Industry standards and protocols exist, to support implementation of Authorization processes, and to enable interoperability among organisationally and geographically distributed elements of information infrastructure.
-Two primary examples are OASIS SAML (Security Assertion Markup Language), a syntax specification for assertions about a subject, supporting the Authentication of Identity and Attribute Assertions, and Authorization; and OASIS XACML (eXtensible Access Control Markup Language), which provides support for Authorization processes at a finer level of granularity.
+Two primary examples are OASIS SAML (Security Assertion Markup Language), a syntax specification for assertions about a actor, supporting the Authentication of Identity and Attribute Assertions, and Authorization; and OASIS XACML (eXtensible Access Control Markup Language), which provides support for Authorization processes at a finer level of granularity.